Contents

 16. Is inspiration for the world’s films

-The Ngorongoro crater went beyond narration by inspiring the largest entertainment industry.
+The Ngorongoro Crater went beyond narration by inspiring the largest entertainment industry.

 It caught the attention of proffesional photographers and filmmakers for fiction and non-fiction movies.